South and Tropical Atlantic climate-based marine ecosystem prediction for sustainable management

 Background and Objective

-In the TRIATLAS project with 35 participating institutions, the South Atlantic is intensively studied – from ocean currents, phyto- and zooplankton to fish and marine mammals at the top of the food chain.
+In the TRIATLAS project with 35 participating institutions, the South Atlantic is intensively studied – from ocean currents, phyto- and zooplankton to fish and marine mammals at the top of the food chain, as well as human activities affecting and being affected by marine ecosystems.
 At the Thünen Institute for Sea Fisheries, we are working in a sub-project on mesopelagic fish.

 The Mesopelagic is the twilight zone of the open ocean in 200 to 1000 meters water depth, above the actual deep sea.
 The little sunlight that reaches these depths is not sufficient for photosynthesis.
 The fish are adapted to these conditions, among other things with low metabolism, light organs, and nocturnal migrations to shallower depths.
 The ecological importance of the mesopelagic fauna is often underestimated.
 We analyse the biodiversity of these communities, their distribution patterns and their food relationships in the southern Atlantic.